realsuayip/rest-filters/docs/source/recipes/using-groups.rst

 Ultimately, both of these queries will find Geometry objects that are **red triangles**.
-However, when filtering on fields with multi-valued relationships, such as ManyToManyField's or reverse foreign keys, the behavior changes.
+However, when filtering on fields with multi-valued relationships, such as ManyToManyFields or reverse foreign keys, the behavior changes.

 For example, let's assume a ``Scene`` object, which contains many geometries.
 We would like to find scenes which contain red triangles.
 To do so, we would